What is Protein?

 - Protein Efficiency Ratio (PER) - This method is based on the assessment of animal growth (weight gain) divided by the intake of a specific food.
 It is able to assess protein needed for growth, but not for maintenance .

-- Net Protein Utilisation (NPU) – This is a ratio of the amino acids that are converted into useable body proteins to the ratio of amino acids supplied .
+- Net Protein Utilisation (NPU) - This is a ratio of the amino acids that are converted into usable body proteins to the ratio of amino acids supplied .
 This method of assessing protein quality is influenced by the amounts of essential amino acids found in the body and limiting amino acids in a food .

 - Biological Value (BV) - This is a measure of the absorbed amino acids that are incorporated into body proteins and tissues.
 BV does not take into consideration how a food is digested and absorbed and can be influenced by dietary intake and the way in which a food is prepared .